benwattsjones/AVR-Microcontroller-Tutorial/L2: Inputs, Interrupts and LED Button/README.md

     out _SFR_IO_ADDR(PORTA), r18   ; No output from Port A pin 0 - LED turns off
     rjmp loop                      ; Return to start of loop
 ```

+However, this method requires the input to be continually tested for on a loop,
+preventing anything else from being done while we wait form the button to be
+depressed.
+A more clever way of detecting the button can thus be achieved using
+interrupts.
+Before we can do this, some more theory must be covered.

 A new register - SREG - Theory pt.
 2
 ------------------------------------